-- 33. In addition to OFS grants, divisions should include any other grant funding such as AHRC (Arts and Humanities Research Council) that they are aware of and expect to receive. - 34.
+- 33. Divisions should include any other grant funding such as AHRC (Arts and Humanities Research Council) that they are aware of and expect to receive. - 34.
 The associated expenditure should be budgeted for under the appropriate expenditure line.

 Home and Overseas Student Fees